LeonKindaTired/LeonKindaTired/README.md

 ### Direction

-Internstellar is becoming infrastructure for how hiring works when skills matter more than signals.
+Internstellar is becoming the infrastructure for how hiring works when skills matter more than signals.

 ---